 When you create your ad copy, remember to check the character limits for your Google PPC ads.
 In most cases, headlines can have a maximum of 30 characters while descriptions can have a maximum of 90 characters.

 If you’re creating a video or image ad, upload your images and videos too.

 After proofreading your copy and double-checking your ad’s targeting, you can launch your campaign.
 Before your ads appear across the Google Display Network or Google Search Network, it undergoes a review by Google.
 Once approved, your ads start displaying online.

-While you can launch and leave your Google PPC ads, it’s best practice to optimize your campaign.
+While you can launch and leave your Google PPC ads, it’s best practice to optimize and proactively manage your campaign.
 Review your campaign and ad group data on a routine basis.
 Look for trends and then make updates, like to your ad copy, landing page, or targeting.